creare-com/podpac/doc/source/developer/specs/aws.md

 - Run `docker build -f DockerFile --tag $NAME:$TAG .` from the `dist/aws` directory
 - Create a Lambda using the resulting `podpac:latest/tmp/package.zip`
   - For example, we've chosen to do this as follows:
     - ```bash
       docker run --name lambda -itd $NAME:$TAG
-      docker cp lambda:/tmp/package.zip package_rio.zip
+      docker cp lambda:/tmp/package.zip package.zip
       docker stop lambda
       docker rm lambda
       ```
     - Upload package.zip (~63 MB) to S3.
     - Create a Lambda function from the AWS developer console